Showing 1-24 of 360 items

-Six Flags Great America is fun for the whole family with 14 heart-pounding roller coasters, a free water park with over 30 heart pounding water slides, spectacular shows and parades, family rides and big pint-sized fun for the kids with children’s areas and over 35 rides for the little ones.
-New for 2014 is Goliath, a triple record breaking roller coaster.
+Two great parks.
+One destination!
+Six Flags Great America is fun for the whole family with 14 heart-pounding roller coasters, a water park with over 30 soaking water rides, spectacular shows, family rides and big pint-sized fun for the kids with over 30 rides in our children’s areas.
+Try the Goliath, a triple record breaking roller coaster.
 It is the world’s fastest wooden coaster with the tallest and steepest drop, plunging riders down 180 feet and rocketing through twists and turns at 72 miles per hour.
+This summer, Six Flags Great America will debut a brand new 4D interactive thrill ride, Justice League: Battle for Metropolis.
+This new adventure will feature state-of-the-art technology, high-tech video graphics, and a full-sensory gaming experience that puts you right in the middle of the action.
 Also enjoy Hurricane Harbor and Riptide Bay, the water park that boasts more slides and attractions.
 Catch a wave at the only place to surf on Lake Michigan.

 There's more than 200 beautifully landscaped acres to explore at Brookfield Zoo.
 Highlights include dolphin shows at Seven Seas, ape encounters at Tropic World and the chance for kids to dress up and play veterinarian at the Hamill Family Play Zoo.
 The zoo also offers an old-fashioned carousel and a wide variety of shopping and dining options.